dmitriz/dental-routine/daily-routine.md

 # Comprehensive Daily Dental Routine

-This protocol outlines a full day of sustainable, evidence-informed dental care—integrating modern dentistry with traditional practices like oil pulling.
+This protocol outlines a full day of sustainable, evidence-informed de### Important Note

+Do **not brush immediately** after oil pulling or rinsing.
+Wait **20–30 minutes** to allow enamel—softened by exposure to acids or emulsified oil—to begin **natural remineralization** via saliva.

+### Contraindications

+Avoid using strong salt or soda rinses if you experience:
+- Oral tissue irritation
+- Dry mouth (xerostomia)
+- Open wounds or ulcers—integrating modern dentistry with traditional practices like oil pulling.
 The focus is on protecting enamel, reducing bacteria, and supporting systemic balance through consistent and gentle routines.

 ---